Iguanodectes geisleri

-Iguanodectes geisleri, the red-line lizard tetra, is a species of freshwater fish from South America.
+Iguanodectes geisleri, the red-line lizard tetra, is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This fish is found in South America.
 It is a small species, largely herbivorous with some omnivorous traits, that prefers to live in schools and is partial to shallow waters, especially in blackwater habitats.
 Some aspects of its body plan are unique amongst its genus, including the position and length of the anal fin.

 Much of I. geisleri's behavior is known from observation in aquaria, but the middlingly-limited research in wild settings lines up with what fish keepers have noted.
 Though taken from the wild for export to various countries, I. geisleri - and members of Iguanodectes as a whole - are not sought out often enough for excessive capture to be of any concern.

 Description

 Iguanodectes geisleri is a small fish, reaching a maximum of 5.5 cm (2.2 in) standard length (SL).
 It has a lateral stripe that is divided horizontally into three colors - red at the top, then yellow-green, then black - and the base scale color is yellowish.
 The three colors of the lateral stripe can be used to differentiate it from similar congener Iguanodectes adujai, whose lateral stripe is only composed of red and yellow-green, lacking the black underline.

 Iguanodectes geisleri has several other identifying features.
-There are 20-25 anal-fin rays, fewer than other species, and the dorsal-fin origin is located in the middle of the body, which is unique to I. geisleri within Iguanodectes as a genus.
+There are 20–25 anal-fin rays, fewer than other species, and the dorsal-fin origin is located in the middle of the body, which is unique to I. geisleri within Iguanodectes as a genus.
 The relatively short anal fin is also unique.